godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 not obvious which name changes what (especially from code), but several tools are provided.
-The ultimate place to look at what each theme option is for each control, which will always be more up to date than any documentation is the file `scene/resources/default_theme/default_theme.cpp
+The ultimate place to look at what each theme option is for each control, which will always be more up to date than any documentation, is the file `scene/resources/default_theme/default_theme.cpp
 <https://github.com/godotengine/godot/blob/master/scene/resources/default_theme/default_theme.cpp>`__.
 The rest of this document will explain the different tools used to customize the theme.

 A Theme can be applied to any control in the scene.
-As a result, all children and grand-children controls will use that same theme too (unless another theme is specified further down the tree).
-If a value is not found in a theme, it will be searched in themes higher up in the hierarchy towards the root.
+As a result, all children and grand-children controls will use that same theme, too (unless another theme is specified further down the tree).
+If a value is not found in a theme, it will be searched in themes higher up in the hierarchy, towards the root.
 If nothing was found, the default theme is used.
 This system allows for flexible overriding of themes in complex user interfaces.